drifter-handbook/drifter-handbook.github.io/_posts/2020-05-17-Miss-Dyo-Arteri.md

 While Dyo hardly understands many of the tasks that By-Tor demands completed, she takes joy in the pure destruction and havoc they cause so she doesn't care what the "why" is.
 It's possible that By-Tor's requests of arson and indiscriminate murder has worsened Dyo's violent tendencies.
 Or perhaps a different force entirely is making her more frantic.

+### My Immortal

+Dyo did not handle the goggles very well and intentionally injured herself multiple times throughout the experience and would rather not talk about the details of what she saw.
+She plans to return the favor to Kyruikom in full.

 ### Relationships
 -Frath Brightwood: The paladin loyalist would get in Dyo's way rather often if her actions weren't deemed "correct".
 She doesn't miss his company.